GreatOwl/OwlPellet/README.md

 # OwlPellet

-Skeleton setup to make it easier to get up and running on a new project
+This is a skeleton App to get up and running with a Slim 3 project quickly and easily.

+I paired this with my Furcula library to ease setup and utilize libraries I think are helpful.